jbellsey/redux-model-utils/docs/actions.md

 Each action definition can have one or more of the following keys:

 * `params`: an array of strings (parameter names) passed to the action (or thunk).
 If there is exactly one parameter, you can use a string instead of an array.
+If no parameters are required, you can omit this key.

 * `reducer`: the atomic reducer for this action.
 Like any reducer in Redux, it is a pure function that takes two parameters: `state` and `action`.